 As you enter the church, a friendly usher will greet you and give you a bulletin to guide you through the service.
 All of our services feature reading, preaching, prayer and music.
 At times, you will be invited to stand, sing, pray, greet your neighbor, be in silence or read responsively.
-Communion is offered at every service the first Sunday of each month and all people (regardless of age or religious tradition) are invited to participate.

 At all of our services we maintain the ancient Christian practice of receiving an offering to support the church’s ministries.
 We welcome your gifts and encourage everyone to live a life marked by generosity.

 Do you offer childcare or Sunday School?

 Children and families of all sorts are welcome and cherished at First Congregational Church.

 Infants through 3 years old are welcome in our nursery.
 Care is available uninterrupted through both services on Sunday morning.